 The H.A.P.P.Y. program is BACK!!
 Chief Meder announces the return of our H.A.P.P.Y. campaign "Helmets And Police Protecting Youth" which will run from June 24th thru August 6th.
 Kids, be on the lookout for Medford Twp.
 Police Officers who will have H.A.P.P.Y. tickets and prizes for those bicycle riders who are WEARING THEIR HELMETS.

-The Medford Township Police Department would also like to acknowledge and thank our partners in the H.A.P.P.Y. campaign; the Medford-Vincetown Rotary, Murphy's Market, Wheelies, McDonald's, Big League Dreams, Rita’s Water Ice, Wonder World, and WaWa.
+The Medford Township Police Department would also like to acknowledge and thank our partners in the H.A.P.P.Y. campaign; the Medford-Vincetown Rotary, Big League Dreams, McDonalds, Medford Bowling Lanes, Murphy's Market, Rita’s Water Ice, Wawa, Wonder World, and Wheelies.

 All recipients of a H.A.P.P.Y ticket will be eligible for several additional prizes during our annual National Night Out event scheduled for Tuesday, August 6th at Freedom Park.